dvallemo/google/README.md

 # Google clone
-Builidng a google clone to learn basics of html and css
+Builidng a Google clone to learn basics of html and css

 ## Problems encountered